Updated: January 2, 2023 Home » Freeware and Software Reviews » SSD, HDD, RAM & Flash Memory

 ↓ 01 – CrystalDiskMark | Windows

-CrystalDiskMark is a small HDD benchmark utility for your hard drive that enable you to rapidly measure sequential and random read/write speeds.
-It measure sequential reads/writes speed,measure random 512KB, 4KB, 4KB (Queue Depth=32) reads/writes speed,select test data (Random, 0Fill, 1Fill).
+CrystalDiskMark is a small HDD benchmark utility for your hard drive that enables you to rapidly measure sequential and random read/write speeds.
+It measures sequential reads/writes speed,measures random 512KB, 4KB, 4KB (Queue Depth=32) reads/writes speed,select test data (Random, 0Fill, 1Fill).

 ↓ 02 – ATTO Disk Benchmark | Windows